mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 > For most GIS applications (e.g. ArcGIS and QGIS), many of the built-in projections are named after the spatial properties they preserve.

 Each map projection is good at preserving only one or two of the four spatial properties.
-So when working with small-scale (large area) maps and when multiple spatial properties are to be preserved, it is best to break the analyses across different projections to minimize error associated with spatial distortion.
+So when working with small-scale (large area) maps and when multiple spatial properties are to be preserved, it is best to break the analyses across different projections to minimize errors associated with spatial distortion.

 If you want to assess a projection's spatial distortion across your study region, you can generate Tissot indicatrix (TI) ellipses.
 The idea is to project a small circle (i.e. small enough so that the distortion remains relatively uniform across the circle's extent) and to measure its distorted shape on the projected map.
 For example, in assessing the type of distortion one could expect with a Mollweide projection across the continental US, a grid of circles could be generated at regular latitudinal and longitudinal intervals.